loshiniiii-0023/SafeCheck-/README.md

 - v0.dev

 ## 👥 Team SafeCheck
-4 CSE students passionate about cybersecurity
+CSE student passionate about cybersecurity
+Built with determination in 24 hours 💪